Javonnep/torch-in-my-hand/README.md

-This repo was taken from 2 coursework projects in my university's "Deep Learning" module.
-The projects were done under time constraints.
 This repo's goal is to display my Deep Learning and PyTorch abilities, including advanced deep learning topics like GANs, which were state-of-the-art technology just a few years ago.

 - Note: the training set had small reference objects in all images which are the dots you see
 - Note: The training set had almost entirely left hands